 Which RFP is right for you?

-Past Trip: Sustained Community Partnerships RFP or New Trip Request for Proposal (RFP)
+Past Program: Sustained Community Partnerships RFP or New Program Request for Proposal (RFP)

-If you would like to lead a trip that has successfully happened in the past, you will fill out a Past Program: Sustained Community Partnerships RFP application.
+If you would like to lead a program that has successfully happened in the past, you will fill out a Past Program: Sustained Community Partnerships RFP application.

 The list of host site locations and possible social justice issues are on the Past Programs tab to the left.
 There are multiple social justice issues listed, indicating that we may have different community partner organizations at the site who work on different issues.
 Decide on one social issue and location you would like to lead.